JINSCOP/ngx-app-frame/docs/articles/concept-ui-kit.md

 <div class="note note-info">
   <div class="note-title">3rd Party Libraries</div>
   <div class="note-body">
-    oliveui doesn't limit you to use only these components.
-Moreover, we highly recommend using other libraries such as Bootstrap or Angular Material in pair with oliveui layout components.
+    ngx-app-frame doesn't limit you to use only these components.
+Moreover, we highly recommend using other libraries such as Bootstrap or Angular Material in pair with ngx-app-frame layout components.
   </div>
 </div>